marcusgia2505/classsExGameInstructions/docs/Organize.rst

 Organize games and course
 ==========================

 You can organize your games in the overview mode.
-Here, you can find all your games as well as the ready-made games that are shown in your overview by default.
+Here, you can find all your own games as well as the ready-made games that are shown in your overview by default.

 .. image:: _static/Overview.PNG
     :alt:  300px

-On the left hand side you find the folders for own games (empty at first login) and the folders for ready-made games (standard games, quiz & questionnaire,...).
+On the left hand side you find the folders for own games (empty at first login) and the folders for ready-made games below it (standard games, quiz & questionnaire,...).

 In the top right-hand corner, you find the main navigation bar which is always displayed in every mode.
 This allows you to switch from one mode to another and access your personal data.